jkeohan/rctr-8-2-21/w07d12/intro-to-react-router-part2.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 5min

-Based on your current knowledge of React, and limited knowledge of React Router,  think of 1 or possibly 2 different ways to implement this logic.
+Based on your current knowledge of React and React Router, think of a way to implement this logic.

 - Take 2 minutes to think how you would implement this request
 - The instructor will ask you to post your answers in a slack thread